acodeguy/SwiftBuzz/README.md

 #  SwiftBuzz
-### The FizzBuzz Challenege, built using the TDD methodology, written in Swift with XCTest
+### The FizzBuzz Challenge, built using the TDD methodology, written in Swift with XCTest

 ## User Stories